nicktaras/blockchain-developer-bootcamp-final-project/README.md

 5. Have at least five smart contract unit tests that pass?
 YES

 6. Contain a `deployed_address.txt` file which contains the testnet address and network where your contract(s) have been deployed?
-YES/NO
+YES

 7. Have a frontend interface built with a framework like React or HTML/CSS/JS that:
 --Detects the presence of MetaMask